MJORR/Workflow/understrap.md

 @import "../src/sass/swiper/swiper";

 ```
-Use gulp dist gulp to copy the files to the /dist folder for distribution.
+Use 'gulp dist' to copy the files to the /dist folder for distribution.

-Use gulp scripts just to compile the scripts.
+Use 'gulp scripts' just to compile the scripts.